 Business Intelligence Reporting Tool (BIRT) is the free, open source reporting system built on Eclipse™.
-Millions of developers use BIRT worldwide.
+Millions of developers worldwide use BIRT.

 BIRT is also the foundation of the OpenText BIRT iHub, a commercial extension for advanced dashboards, scorecards, predictive analytics, and other sophisticated data visualizations and rich internet applications.

 Specifically, SortCL data preparation programs wrangle data in disparate data sources for BIRT users by filtering, cleansing, sorting, joining, aggregating, masking, and formatting their data, then passing it into BIRT, either:

 - statically, by producing flat (CSV) file subsets that BIRT can rapidly ingest and use as a data source

-- dynamically, via in-memory transfer of wrangled results into industry-driven BIRT templates (through ODA in Eclipse)
+- dynamically, via in-memory transfer of wrangled results into industry-drive BIRT templates (through ODA in Eclipse)

 Data preparation (transformation) in the IRI CoSort SortCL program can occur before or during BIRT reporting operations.